 (ii) Leaves shall have the tip of the leaf toward the neckline and the stem of the leaf to the shoulder seam,

 (iii) Eagles shall have the head of the eagle toward the neckline the talons toward the shoulder seam;

-(iv) Stars shall have the top single point to the rear and bottom two points to the front.
+(iv) Stars shall have the top single point toward the neckline and the bottom two points toward the shoulder seam.

 (C) A badge shall be worn on the left breast of the uniform shirt, any authorized outerwear, and the uniform hat.

 (1) The breast badge shall be a five-point star with balled points, measuring two and one-half inches in diameter from point to point.

 (a) The word "SHERIFF" or "DEPUTY SHERIFF" and the county name shall frame a full color seal of the state of Ohio in the center of the star, and blue enamel rays shall radiate from each ball point toward the center of the badge.
 The finish on the badge shall be Blackington Hi-Glo, Karetclad, or equivalent.

 (b) The name of the local sheriff or an identifying unit number may be placed in the banner of the breast badge.